AJStubbsy/sRV/README.md

 https://lastminuteengineers.com/esp8266-ota-updates-arduino-ide/

 ## Smart Radiator Valve controllable with MQTT
+Now you will be able to load the stepperNew.ino file and flash OTA but before you do this, some personalisation will have to be made to the sketch.

-First you will need to add your unique credentials for connection to your WiFi and MQTT broker.
+You will need to add your unique credentials for connection to your WiFi and MQTT broker.

 ```Python
 const char* ssid = "your SSID";